input-output-hk/plutus-pioneer-program/code/Week09/README.md

-> To have the best experience with the diagrams, install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension in VSCode.
+> Navigate to this file in GitHub or install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension in VSCode to be able to see the diagrams.

 ## How the stablecoin works